Our guardians (our people)

 Let’s take a closer look at Podere le Ripi employees:

-Young team – With an average age of 27 years, Podere le Ripi team is a mixed group of people coming from different parts of Italy and very different backgrounds.
-This mix of Energy, professionalism, experience and knowledge allows a continuous stream of new ideas and projects aimed towards the growth of our biodynamic winery.
+Young team – With an average age of 28 years, the Podere le Ripi team is a mixed group of people coming from different parts of Italy and very different backgrounds.
+This mix of energy, professionalism, experience, and knowledge allows a continuous stream of new ideas and projects aimed toward the growth of our biodynamic winery.

 Training – Training sessions are often organized to reinforce a constant exchange of information between seniors and interns.
 We go through a wide range of topics going from wine to marketing.
 We want to connect minds to keep improving our soft skills.
 And not to forget, a great team cannot evolve as such without having crazy team buildings!